East New Market in Dorchester County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by East New Market Town Council, Maryland Historical Society.

 Location.
 38° 35.937′ N, 75° 55.537′ W. Marker is in East New Market, Maryland, in Dorchester County.
-Marker is at the intersection of Main Street (Maryland Route 16) and Academy Street (Maryland Route 14), on the left when traveling north on Main Street.
-Touch for map.
+Marker is at the intersection Touch for map.
 Marker is in this post office area: East New Market MD 21631, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Friendship Hall (about 400 feet away, measured in a direct line); Faith Community UMC Church-Living a Double Life My Lady Sewall’s Manor (approx. 1.6 miles away); Choptank Landing-Escape from Poplar Neck (approx. 5.9 miles away); Escape from Poplar Neck (approx. 5.9 miles away); The Maryland Lot (approx. 5.9 miles away); Choptank (approx. 5.9 miles away); Freedom (approx. 6.7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Friendship Hall (about 400 feet away, measured in a direct line); Friendship Trail (about 500 feet away); Faith Community UMC Church (approx. 0.6 miles away); My Lady Sewall’s Manor (approx. 1.6 miles away); Choptank Landing (approx. 5.9 miles away); Escape from Poplar Neck (approx. 5.9 miles away); The Maryland Lot (approx. 5.9 miles away); Choptank (approx. 5.9 miles away).
 Touch for a list and map of all markers in East New Market.